kamilburda/gimp-export-layers/README.md

 License
 -------

-This plug-in is licensed under the
+Export Layers is licensed under the
 [GNU GPLv3](http://www.gnu.org/licenses/gpl-3.0.html) license.

 Translations
 ------------

-If you want to provide translations for the plug-in, see `Readme for Translators.md` for instructions.
+If you want to provide translations, see `Readme for Translators.md` for instructions.

 Support